lochyj/cpp-physics-engine/README.md

 # Physics Simulation

 This is a physics simulation written in C++ using the SFML library.
-It is a work in progress and is not yet complete.
+Credit to https://github.com/johnBuffer for the inspiration and the collision detection code.